STAT545-UBC/STAT545-UBC-original-website/packages02_activity.md

 A few of those tags need explanation

 + `\@keywords` must be taken from the [list of R keywords](https://svn.r-project.org/R/trunk/doc/KEYWORDS)
-+ `\@export` makes the function `gday` available when the package is loaded, in contrast to a helper function that is only designed for internal use within the package.
++ `\@export` makes the function `gday()` available when the package is loaded, in contrast to a helper function that is only designed for internal use within the package.
 + There are [many more tags and explanations](http://r-pkgs.had.co.nz/man.html) if you want to learn more.

 ### Let devtools, roxygen2 compile the documenation for you

-Phew, that was a lot of work, but now we can hand the rest over back to *R*.
-In particular, `devtools` and `roxygen2` will compile the documentation
+Phew, that was a lot of work, but now we can hand the rest over back to R. In particular, `devtools` and `roxygen2` will compile the documentation

 ```
 library("devtools")